AeromonOy/.github/.github/ISSUE_TEMPLATE/01_refactor.md

 * [ ] This change is intended to be used in parallel with previous versions **(describe below)**
 * [ ] This change will require other deployment considerations **(describe below)**
 * [ ] Deployment considerations are currently unknown

-### Additional information

-This section can include e.g. additional screenshots.
-Keep the information clearly useful, or remove this section if it's unnecessary.